hideckies/hermit/docs/tutorials/simple-dll-injection.md

 # Simple DLL Injection

 In this tutorial, we generate **DLL Implant** and **Loader** which loads the DLL into memory on Windows victim machine.
 Then make the C2 agent to communicate with our C2 server.

 Assume that you've completed [the Simple Implant Beacon tutorial](./simple-implant-beacon.md).

+> IMPORTANT: It's heavily recommended to use **a virtual machine** for Windows victim machine because If we modify the registry etc., the system might not work properly.

 ## 1. Start C2 Server